Hi I’m Sugabelly,

 I’ve also got a Flip Ultra HD which I use for videos when I can’t be bothered to lug my DSLR around, and an Olympus point and shoot camera for taking pictures on the go.

-Many times I forget to take that with me so I end up taking pictures with my Blackberry or my iPad.
+Many times I forget to take that with me so I end up taking pictures with my iPhone.